Wander Franco Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks second in the league.
+- The Astros pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Astros have the fifth-ranked team ERA among all MLB pitching staffs (3.45).
+- The Astros have a 3.30 team ERA that ranks fourth among all MLB pitching staffs.

-- Astros pitchers combine to give up 23 total home runs at a clip of one per game (to rank 11th in baseball).
+- Astros pitchers combine to give up the eighth-fewest home runs in baseball (23 total, one per game).

-- Garcia (1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched) gets the start for the Astros, his fifth of the season.
+- The Astros are sending Brown (2-0) out for his fifth start of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts through 23 1/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander threw seven scoreless innings against the Toronto Blue Jays while surrendering two hits.
+- The righty last pitched on Friday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.